inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

   - [Pharmacy ExplanationOfBenefit](https://hl7.org/fhir/us/carin-bb/STU2/StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html)
   - [Professional NonClinician ExplanationOfBenefit](https://hl7.org/fhir/us/carin-bb/STU2/StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html)

-The tests also waits for search requests to be made for each of the required searches described for each resource in the CARIN for Blue Button IG and the US Core 3.1.1 IG.
-Inferno's simulated server contains instances of each profile defined in the IG which include all of the required and Must Support elements.

-Once the tester has finished submitting requests to Inferno from the client under test, Inferno will review the requests performed verify conformance.
-Specifically, Inferno checks that the client:
+During execution, Inferno will wait for the client under test to issue requests and will respond to them with the requested data.
+Inferno will then evaluate the requests in aggregate to verify that they demonstrate that the client:
   - Retrieved instances of each [CARIN IG for Blue Button profile](https://hl7.org/fhir/us/carin-bb/STU2/artifacts.html#structures-resource-profiles)
   - Performed searches using the search parameters and search parameter combinations marked as **SHALL** within the [C4BB CapabilityStatement](https://hl7.org/fhir/us/carin-bb/STU2/CapabilityStatement-c4bb.html) and the [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU3.1.1/CapabilityStatement-us-core-client.html).